Kenya-Rae/sequence-square-game/README.md

 - Sequence started immediately on page load, due to sequence function being called at the very start.
 I had removed this function from the pure game start.
 - Sequence didn't increase, it used all 9 buttons within one sequence, calling them one after another.
 However, It wouldn't increment.
 This was because I hadnt called the sequnence and combined it with "++".
 - New game would be called everytime, even when user was successful in copying sequence.
 I had mixed up a lot of the game logic.
 I had to restructer and go through the copy and remove some called functions.
 - EmailJS function work when email has been sent.
-Though the test email is not sending over.
-I beleive this is due to a limit cap.
+When testing in the development or deployed area, it seems that there is a limit of how many emails are sent out.
 - (Not much of a bug)The original 9 buttons had been reduced to 6.
 As I wasnt sure how to increase difficulty once a user was successful due to how I incremeneted the sequence.
 I had removed 3 buttons and tried this game with 6 buttons and it naturally increases the difficulty.

 ## Deployments